-Developing Wellington as an eco-city means proactively responding to environmental challenges.
+Developing Wellington as an eco-city involves a proactive response to environmental challenges.
 It recognises the importance of Wellington taking an environmental leadership role, as capital city of clean and green New Zealand.
 Wellington's many natural assets give the city a head-start and opportunities as part of a green economy.

-DEVELOP A CITY-BASED APPROACH TO DEVELOPING WELLINGTON AS AN ECO-CITY
+A CITY-BASED APPROACH TO DEVELOPING WELLINGTON AS AN ECO-CITY